binarykitchen/videomail-client/README.md

 </html>
 ```

-This will load your webcam, fill the placeholder with the id="videomail" with HTML and CSS code, place buttons such as `record`, `pause`, `stop` and much more.
+This will load your webcam, fill the placeholder with the `id="videomail"` with HTML and CSS code, place buttons such as `record`, `pause`, `stop` and much more.
 Easy.

 That file at `videomail-client.js` is already browserified and included in the `dist` folder for you.

-With the debug option you see additional information in the console.
-This to enhance DX just in case.
+With the `debug` option you see additional information in the console.
+This to enhance DX.

 ## Options